macsuite/ltcutil/coinset/README.md

 Each unspent transaction outpoint is represented by the Coin interface.
 An example of a concrete type that implements Coin is coinset.SimpleCoin.

-The typical use case for this library is for creating raw litecoin transactions given a set of Coins that may be spent by the user, for example as below:
+The typical use case for this library is for creating raw machinecoin transactions given a set of Coins that may be spent by the user, for example as below:

 ```Go